tehw0lf/tehwol.fi/libs/contact-form/README.md

 ## Usage

 The contact form component takes an apiCallback returning a boolean Observable as mandatory input.
 By default, this is set to a dummy function that returns true if the form's value contains a name and false if not.
 A more verbose error message can be provided by updating sendErrorMessage with the error message dynamically from the callback.

+A form can be generated from an arbitrary model.
+By default, the form contains name, email and message fields.

 ```html
 <contact-form [apiCallback]="apiCallback"></contact-form>